September 30, 2020

 Open source Java Enterprise Edition (JEE) application servers like WildFly must undergo a third-party evaluation process in order to be “certified JEE compatible”.

-CNCF's Certified Kubernetes Conformance Program (KCSP) enables vendors to prove that their product conforms with a set of core Kubernetes APIs and are interoperable with other Kubernetes implementations.
+CNCF's Certified Kubernetes Conformance Program (KCSP) enables vendors to prove that their product conforms with a core set of Kubernetes APIs and are interoperable with other Kubernetes implementations.

-Again, the ultimate validation is how broadly a piece of software is deployed to solve a multitude of problems in companies around the world.
+But the ultimate validation is how broadly a piece of software is deployed to solve a multitude of problems in companies around the world.
 The Apache HTTP server is the most widely used web server in the world.
 The Chrome web browser is used by millions daily.
 Linux is found everywhere, from the smallest servers, like IoT devices, to the world’s fastest supercomputers.
-Examples like these validate that these OSS tools are ready for prime time.
+Examples like these validate that these OSS projects are ready for prime time.

-Myth #1: Open Source Software Is a Fad
+Myth #3: Open Source Software Is a Fad

 • 2018 IBM acquires Red Hat for $34 billion (the largest software acquisition in history!)